Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Results

 For both lattices, these Gaussian effective field theories have the same form on either side of the critical point.
 However, the fact that fractional fluxes survive in the thermodynamic limit in one phase, but are excluded in the other phase at large $L$ implies that the {\em physical} operators in the field theory, {\em i.e.} operators whose correlators can potentially represent correlation functions of microscopic observables of the dimer-loop model, are constrained by different single-valuedness requirements on two sides of the transition: For $w>w_c$, all physical operators must be single-valued under $h(r) \rightarrow h(r)+1$, while for $w<w_c$, they must be single-valued under $h(r) \rightarrow h(r)+1/2$.
 Thus, in field-theoretical language~\cite{DiFrancesco_Mathieu_Senechal_book_1997}, this unusual transition at $w_c$ corresponds to a jump in the ``compactification radius'' of the free scalar field $h$.
 This has interesting consequences for correlation functions of local observables.

 A good example is provided by the complex columnar order parameter field $\psi(r)$ on the square lattice, defined as in Ref.~\cite{Ramola_Damle_Dhar_2015} (see Sec.~\ref{sec:AlgoAndMeasurements}).
 The real part of $\psi$ measures the columnar ordering of dimer (and loop) occupation numbers of horizontal links at wavevector $(\pi, 0)$, while the imaginary part measures the columnar ordering of dimer (and loop) occupation numbers of vertical links at wavevector $(0,\pi)$.
+The leading effective field theory operator whose transformation properties under square lattice symmetries match those of $\psi(r)$ is $\exp(2\pi i h(r))$~\cite{Fradkin_Huse_Moessner_etal_2004,Alet_Ikhlef_Jacobsen_etal_2006,Moessner_Tchernyshyov_Sondhi_2004, Patil_Dasgupta_Damle_2014,Ramola_Damle_Dhar_2015}.
+This obeys the relevant single-valuedness criterion for $w>w_c$, but not for $w<w_c$.

+On the honeycomb lattice, the microscopic observable that corresponds to the vertex operator $\exp(2\pi i h(r))$ of the effective field theory is again the local order parameter field $\psi$ for columnar order at the three-sublattice ordering wavevector of the underlying triangular Bravais lattice~\cite{Fradkin_Huse_Moessner_etal_2004,Patil_Dasgupta_Damle_2014}.
+For the correponding spin system on the kagome lattice, this is the local order parameter field for three-sublattice spin order at wavevector $(\vec{G}_1+\vec{G}_2)/6$, where $\vec{G}_x = (8\pi/b \sqrt{3}) \times \hat{k}_x$ and $\vec{G}_y = (8\pi/b \sqrt{3}) \times \hat{k}_y$ and $b$ is the lattice periodicity of the underlying triangular Bravais lattice (see Fig.~\ref{fig:spinlattice} for the orientation of the unit vectors $\hat{k}_x$ and $\hat{k}_y$ and the definition of $b$).

-The leading effective field theory operator whose transformation properties under square lattice symmetries match those of $\psi(r)$ is $\exp(2\pi i h(r))$.
-This obeys the relevant single-valuedness criterion for $g>g_c$, but not for $g<g_c$.
-Therefore we expect that the $g>g_c$ phase has power-law columnar order with exponent $1/g$, as predicted by the fact that $\langle e^{-2\pi i h(r)} e^{+2\pi i h(0)} \rangle \sim 1/r^{1/g}$, while the flux-fractionalized phase is expected to have rapidly decaying short-ranged correlations of $\psi(r)$.
-Our numerical results on either side of the transition are consistent with this prediction.
-This is illustrated on the square lattice in Fig.~\ref{fig:columnarpowerlaw}.
+Therefore, on the square lattice, we expect that the $w>w_c$ phase has power-law columnar order with exponent $1/g$, as predicted by the fact that $\langle e^{-2\pi i h(r)} e^{+2\pi i h(0)} \rangle \sim 1/r^{1/g}$ in the effective field theory with action given by Eq.~\ref{eq:Seffsquare}.
+On the honeycomb lattice, we again expect power-law columnar order in the $w>w_c$ short loop phase.
+The corresponding exponent is expected to be $2/g\sqrt{3}$ in this case, as predicted by the fact that $\langle e^{-2\pi i h(r)} e^{+2\pi i h(0)} \rangle \sim 1/r^{2/g\sqrt{3}}$ when the effective action takes on the form given in Eq.~\ref{eq:Seffhoneycomb}.
+In sharp contrast, the $w<w_c$ flux-fractionalized phase is expected to have rapidly decaying short-ranged correlations of $\psi(r)$ on both lattices.
+Our numerical results on either side of the transition are consistent with this prediction on both lattices.
+This is illustrated in Fig.~\ref{fig:squarecolumnarpowerlaw} and in Fig.~\ref{fig:honeycombcolumnarpowerlaw}.